smart-data-models/dataModel.Ports/SeaportFacilities/doc/spec_FR.md

         model: http://schema.org/DateTime
         type: Property
     webSite:
-      description: 'Property.
-Model:''https://schema.org/Text''.
-Link to the official website of the harbor for more information.'
+      description: Link to the official website of the harbor for more information
       type: string
       x-ngsi:
         model: https://schema.org/Text